 MDST 209 - Moderately Complex Lab.
 Three credit hours.
 Provides medical assisting students with a particular interest in working in a medical office lab with additional skills of performing lab tests classified by CLIA as moderately complex.
-Prerequisites: MDST 113 and 113L.
+Prerequisites: MDST 113 and 113L

 MDST 210 - Complementary and Alternative Therapies.
 Two credit hours.
 Discusses the rise in popularity of complementary and alternative healing modalities and the nature of integrated health care.
 It examines the theory and practice of the most common therapies including acupuncture, herbal medicine, massage, mind-body therapies, and Traditional Chinese Medicine.
-By becoming familiar with the various methods, the health care professional will gain a better understanding of common therapies used by patients.
+By becoming familiar with the various methods, the healthcare professional will gain a better understanding of common therapies used by patients.

 MDST 211 - Advanced Professional Development.
 One credit hour.
 Discusses the importance of professional organizations, certification, continuing education, and networking.
 Interviewing techniques, professional image, and public speaking are reviewed.
 A thorough review of HIPAA and immunization guidelines are also covered.
-This course is taken in the final semester of the Medical Assisting program to prepare the graduate for the work force.
-Prerequisites: MDST 110, 111L, 112, 201, 203
+This course is taken in the final semester of the Medical Assisting program to prepare the graduate for the workforce.
+Pre/Corequisites: MDST 106.